 In addition to the really great thumb rest, the DeathAdder V2 offers some other design details that support you in gaming.
 Among other things, there is the braided Speedflex cable from Razer, which reduces the chance of it getting caught on your mouse pad, on the other hand, the DeathAdder V2, just like the Logitech G502 Lightspeed, comes with PTFE feet, which allow the mouse to slide smoothly over your mouse pad .

-- BEST-IN-CLASS ERGONOMIC SHAPE: With the help of countless prototypes and tests, our ergonomics experts and designers have been able to develop the best-grip and lightest housing, with which top performance in the game is possible even longer
+- BEST IN CLASS ERGONOMIC SHAPE: With the help of countless prototypes and tests, our ergonomics experts and designers were able to develop the best-grip and lightest housing, with which top performance in the game is possible for even longer.

-- 5 PROFILES IN THE INTEGRATED MEMORY: Up to 5 profile configurations can be stored in your integrated memory and your own settings can be taken anywhere so that the preferred control can always be used
+- 5 PROFILES IN THE INTEGRATED MEMORY: Up to 5 profile configurations can be stored in your integrated memory and your own settings can be taken anywhere so that the preferred controller can always be used.

 3rd place - Zowie EC2